Speech Recognition and Transcription Applications for Yap, Inc.

 Yap is Perfecting Text-to-Speech with JetStor® RAID Solutions

-THE ORGANIZATION One of the more remarkable and useful capabilities of digital communications is converting spoken language into text, and no one does it better than Yap, Inc. Founded in 2006, Yap introduced the world’s first fully automated cloud-based speech recognition platform.
+One of the more remarkable and useful capabilities of digital communications is converting spoken language into text, and no one does it better than Yap, Inc. Founded in 2006, Yap introduced the world’s first fully automated cloud-based speech recognition platform.
 Its voice-driven capabilities let users interact more naturally with their handsets and offer service providers greater revenues per user from increased voice and data usage.
 Enterprises like Microsoft, Sprint, and MetroPCS use Yap’s Speech Cloud™ for such applications as voicemail-to-text, mobile messaging, conference call transcription, and call mining.
 Moreover, when Yap was selected as a finalist in Silicon Valley’s first ever TechCrunch event, often called the “American Idol” of the technology industry, its speech transcription technologies were widely acclaimed for curbing texting while driving.
 The firm, based in Charlotte, North Carolina, also won the VMA Innovation Award, a distinction given annually by Europe’s leading wireless operators.

-THE CHALLENGE Developing software that can transcribe spoken language into text with reasonable accuracy is extremely challenging.
+Developing software that can transcribe spoken language into text with reasonable accuracy is extremely challenging.
 Interpreting inflections, pitch, accents, dialects, and even the “ums” and “ahs” common in everyday speech demand programming that approaches the sophistication of artificial intelligence.
 Yap’s solutions currently deliver an industry-leading accuracy rate, which is why they are being rapidly adopted by service providers and telecommunication companies.
 This impressive performance, however, fails to satisfy Yap’s team of scientists.

 Ryan T., a research scientist for Yap, explained that a form of Moore’s Law is at work in the speech transcription field.
 “Just as the number of transistors on a microprocessor will double every two years, the error rate for speech transcription drops by 10 percent every year,” he said.
 “The field is very competitive and to flourish, Yap must remain in front of the curve.”